 I am quite certain that, at this very moment as the trans-critical crew is reading this, they are desperately attempting to scower the internet for some example from an ill-conceived tumblr or tweet among thousands that somehow proves me wrong.
 Know that finding examples from some zine or police report of a gay person saying or doing something that fits in with the scare-narrative of your average hate-monger is something I remember too.

 Confirmation bias, quote mining, generalizations based on anecdotes, collective punishment….is nothing new.
 The manifesto of “trans ideology” Ditum occasionally references is stuffed somewhere between the “gay agenda” and the “atheist conspiracy”.

 So let me explain, as a mother living in the West, what reality is here.

-I have a 7 year old who, for about a year, refused haircuts primarily because haircuts scared him.
-Apparently, according to Ditum, it would be easier for me to force my child to transition instead of deal with the “stigma” of being the mother of a long-haired boy-child.
+I have a 7-year-old who, for about a year, refused haircuts primarily because haircuts scared him.
+Apparently, according to Ditum, it would be easier for me to force my child to transition instead of dealing with the “stigma” of being the mother of a long-haired boy-child.

 I know damn well what parents who couldn’t deal with raising “rebel kids” would do.